James Chatters: Ancient One discovery

-However, in 2015, Kennewick Man was shown to be more closely related to local indigenous populations than to any other group, worldwide, thanks to DNA analysis.
-Using craniometry, a team had concluded that Kennewick Man was related to western or south-pacific populations such as the Ainu or the Polynesians.
+However, in 2015, Ancient One, formerly known as, Kennewick Man was shown to be more closely related to local indigenous populations than to any other group, worldwide, thanks to DNA analysis.
+Using craniometry, a team had concluded that Ancient One, formerly known as Kennewick Man, was related to Western- or South-Pacific populations such as the Ainu or the Polynesians.